measurement-kit/measurement-kit/README.md

     ./configure --with-libevent=builtin
 ```

+## How to test MeasurementKit

+Once you have built MeasurementKit, to compile and run the unit
-To compile the unit test programs, run:
+test programs, run:

     make check